JulianKemmerer/PipelineC/docs/pypeline_guide.md

   interval == `.latency`.
 - Construct `AUTO_FSM(...)` once, eagerly, at module or factory level and capture it by closure — same rule and same reason as `AUTO_PIPELINE`.
+- Dynamic hardware array indices are not supported in the pure function.
+An operation that consumes a complete array value cannot be shared because its operand multiplexer would require an unsupported array-of-arrays shape.

-**Write the caller to react to `valid`, not to count cycles.** `.latency` is 0 in plain native sim and in `--comb`/`--no_synth` builds (where the call site is a zero-latency passthrough) and a real number in a full build.
-Code that waits for `resp.valid` is correct in both, and stays correct when the tool changes its mind about the state count:
+**Write the caller to react to `valid`, not to count cycles.** Before an implemented schedule is supplied, `.latency` is 0 and the call is a combinational passthrough.
+Code that waits for `resp.valid` is correct both then and with a multi-cycle schedule, and stays correct when the state count changes:

 ```python
 busy: Reg[uint1_t]